InfiniteEndeavours/Portfolio-Site/README.md

 ## Frameworks, Programs and Libraries used

 * Bootstrap Version 5.2 - Framework used for the website.
 The Navbar, Timeline, Footer and main sections were created using Bootstraps grid systems.
-These were modified and then styled using my own style sheet.
+These were modified and then styled using my style sheet.

 * Balsamiq - Used to create wireframes for the website.